-This Vegetable Stock Recipe is easy to make and full of flavour.
-I used to wonder, besides vegetarians, who would you need to make a meat free, vegetable stock recipe?
+This Vegetable Stock Recipe is easy to make and full of flavor.
+I used to wonder, besides vegetarians, who would you need to make a meat free vegetable broth recipe?
+Let me tell you!

 I love making soups, they are incredibly healthy and full of nutrients and vitamins.
 But don't spend your time buying Vegetable Stock, this recipe is so easy to make, plus there aren't any unpronounceable ingredients.
 (Next time you are in store, read the labels of your store bought broth and stocks).

-To get the full flavour from your soup, I suggest simmering for at least 2 hours.
-You could add some diced tomatoes, but I want my Vegetable Stock to have a general vegetable flavour, and I find tomatoes slightly change that.
+To get the full flavor from your soup stock, I suggest simmering for at least 2 hours.
+You could add some diced tomatoes, but I want my Vegetable Broth to have a general vegetable flavor, and I find tomatoes slightly change that.
 Tomatoes are better added when making the soup, like when making Homemade Minestrone.

-In researching vegetable stocks, I’ve discovered some people don’t eat mushrooms in soups (or any mushrooms at all), as they view it as murder.
-Mushrooms aren’t considered a plant or animal, but a fungus, and therefore are closer related to animals than plants.
+In researching vegetable stocks and broths, I've discovered some people don't eat mushrooms in soups (or any mushrooms at all), as they view it as murder.
+Mushrooms aren't considered a plant or animal, but a fungus, and therefore are closer related to animals than plants.
 So some vegans believe that killing mushrooms for food amounts to murder.
-That’s my simplistic understanding of a vegan viewpoint, as I don’t want to hijack this great tasting Vegetable Stock recipe with an ethics debate.
+That's my simplistic understanding of a vegan viewpoint, as I don't want to hijack this great tasting Vegetable Stock recipe with an ethics debate.
 So for a vegan vegetable stock, leave out the mushrooms!

 Mushrooms can be optional.
-With all soups, feel free to add or delete what’s in your garden.
-More carrots or less, no sage or no oregano, it’s all fine, fill the pot with these veggies and herbs.
+With all soups, feel free to add or delete what's in your garden.
+More carrots or less, no sage or no oregano, it's all fine, fill the pot with these veggies and herbs.
 The salty seasonings gets added when you are finished making the vegetable stock or when you are seasoning the soup.
-You can season to taste if you can’t wait.
+You can season to taste if you can't wait.
 As long as you know why you are making vegetable stock, nobody will get hurt or offended.

-If vegetarian stock isn’t for you, feel free to try my Beef/Chicken Broth Recipe if you want to make a bone broth.
+If vegetarian stock isn't for you, feel free to try my Instant Pot Beef Broth if you want to make a bone broth.
 Go forth, make stock and eat soup.
 Bon Appetit! Приятного аппетита!

 - 1 tablespoon whole peppercorns